 - Use them in anything you'd use store bought marshmallows in.

 Try your hand at making these Homemade Marshmallows.
 They're so easy and leaps and bounds better than store bought ones!

 - 3 packages (2½ tablespoon or 25 g) unflavored gelatin

 - 1 cup (240 ml) cold water, divided

 - 1½ cups (300 g) granulated sugar

 - 1 cup (240 g) light corn syrup

-- 1 tbsp vanilla extract, the seeds from one whole vanilla bean, or 1½ tsp vanilla bean paste
+- 1 tablespoon vanilla extract, the seeds from one whole vanilla bean, or 1½ teaspoon vanilla bean paste

 - ½ cup (112 g) powdered sugar

 - Combine the dusting powder in a small bowl.
 Prepare a 7 by 11-inch or 9 by 13-inch pan by greasing it with butter and sprinkling it all over (including the sides) with the dusting powder and set aside.